 - Assisting during the sales process: (conversational prompts for engaging with leads), (sales forecasts, deal progress reports and daily analytics), (real-time guided selling for B2B teams).

-- Managing legal documents: (helps creating standard legal documents such as NDAs), (AI-assisted database research for legal and tax documents), (AI-powered legal research platform).
+- Managing legal documents: (helps to create standard legal documents such as NDAs), (AI-assisted database research for legal and tax documents), (AI-powered legal research platform).

 At present state conversational artificial intelligence can be effectively applied to enhance any arduous process or business task into one that allows all parties to become more productive and engaged.
 On a less positive note, cognitive services adoption will require careful planning and perhaps even operational and technological changes within your organization.